 Search and set up alerts.
 Those crypto job sites we mentioned above?
 You’ll want to keep an eye on them, and on the career pages of companies you’re interested in working for.
 You can also set up Google Job Alerts to make sure you always have your finger on the pulse.

 Apply and interview.
 Interviews are all part of the process and they’re as much for you as they are for the company looking to hire you.
 Make sure to ask questions to ensure you’re a good match for the company culture and that you understand the role requirements before you dive in head first.
 And remember, not every interview will end in an offer - so don’t get disheartened!

 Yes, you can!
 One of the big perks of working in the crypto industry is that you can get paid in Bitcoin and other cryptocurrencies instead of in your country’s fiat currency.

-Don’t panic if you don’t want to be paid in crypto though, few companies say they’ll only pay in crypto, so it's not a requirement to work in the industry by any means.
+Don’t panic if you don’t want to be paid in crypto though, only a few companies say they’ll only pay in crypto, so it's not a requirement to work in the industry by any means.

 In fact, getting paid in Bitcoin can have some significant downsides when it comes to your taxes as it's potentially subject to both Income Tax and Capital Gains Tax.
 You can find out more in Koinly's getting paid in crypto tax guide.

 Want to come work with us?
 Check out Koinly’s current job openings - we can’t wait to hear from you.